tinkabel85/MyToDoApp/README.md

 # ToDo Application

----
 ### About The Project

-ToDo application with basic functionality to manage your tasks.
-It also contains the overview of all my current repositories at Github.
+ToDo application with basic functionality to manage your tasks. \
+It also contains the overview of my Github page with the current (active/public) repositories.
 ___

 ### Built With